Resonance of Fate: Reception

 Resonance of Fate received "mildly positive" reviews, according to video game review aggregator Metacritic.
 The game launched in Japan with 145,000 copies sold in the first week across both platforms but dropped off Media Create's top 30 list within a month.
 Critics were most vocal in their praise of the gameplay and battle system.
 Eurogamer called its innovative design "one of the most inspired approaches to the role-playing video game seen in a decade."
 IGN stated that "the battle system in Resonance of Fate is strong enough to hold everything together" and added "the unique combat system steps up to be the star of the show."
 GameSpot noted that "the cinematography used during hero actions is so over-the-top and exciting to watch that it makes battles a joy to take part in."
 USgamer also lauded the faster pace of the combat system and its emphasis on teamwork to win battles.
 But some reviewers noted that "the flow of combat in Resonance of Fate is initially confusing, especially if you don't take the optional tutorial."
-The game was the runner-up for RPGamer's Best Battle System award.
+The game was the runner-up for RPGamers Best Battle System award.

 Outside of the battle system, GameSpot commented that the world map's "sparsely detailed overhead view gives the impression of a board game, and you need to employ a puzzle-game mind-set to effectively use your limited pieces to clear the appropriate number of tiles.
 It's an interesting way to open up new places to explore, and it even ties in to the combat".
 Critics also praised the weapon customization system, "the weapon upgrade system puts a unique spin on traditional standards.
 Although you do earn the occasional new gun, you spend more time enhancing your current firearm."
 RPGamer gave the game its Most Original award, for presenting "a gaming experience unlike any this past year", including a "unique battle system" emphasizing tactical combat, the strategic way in which "the world map was opened up", the ability to "modify almost every aspect of the characters' appearances", and "the way that its story is told."
-The game was the second runner-up for RPGamer's Best Console RPG and Most Overlooked awards.
+The game was the second runner-up for RPGamers Best Console RPG and Most Overlooked awards.